 • Work Perks: Do you have a strict dress-code you can relax on some days?
 Maybe your company could introduce free or subsidised educational courses to develop skills.
 You could even work on partnerships with leisure companies to negotiate monthly cinema or theatre trips employees can take part in.
 A monthly game or contest to win a weekend away or popular gadget could get people in the competitive spirit.

 • Company Culture: There may be members of staff who have only seen their CEO through official communications or on the company intranet.
 It’s important for many people to feel like they’re not just a cog in a business’s machine – encouraging collaborative working and regular feedback could have a hugely positive effect on staff if it’s communicated from the top down.
 Being able to speak honestly with members of higher management could do wonders for engagement.
+Consider the latest HR systems for reminders of appraisals and reviews.

 • Reward and Recognition: Many workers don’t do their job purely for recognition, but if someone’s gone above and beyond for their employer, overlooking it could be a mistake.
 Line managers need to get to know their individual team members so they understand how they like to be rewarded.
 So while some may be happy with an office-wide email praising them publicly, others might just be happy with a few words of thanks from their boss.
 Especially during busier periods, make sure you’re recognising their hard work and showing your appreciation regularly to keep up spirits.